mildlyskilled/mildlyskilled-blog/content/posts/2021-05-15/index.md

 Through a Filter
 ---

 Now that we have a way to issue tokens, we should now build the functiality to validate those tokens.
-The filter is simple here extract the Authorization header which looks like
+The filter is simple here extract the Authorization header which looks like.

 ```plain
 Authorization: "Bearer eyJ0eXAiOiJKV1QiLCJhbGciOiJIUzI1NiJ9.eyJzdWIiOiJkODE2ZTQxYS1jMDIwLTQ4YmUtYWVlMC05MGU4NzhlNGVjNzEiLCJpc3MiOiJtaWxkbHlza2lsbGVkLmNvbSIsImV4cCI6MTYyMTI2MDQ5Nn0.pPU1ve6uIaqFEq9Pxmss60fdGM6HrQhZ1F82Do9TBm4"